asukha93/configure-ad/README.md

 Installation of Active Directory Domain Services (AD DS): You logged into "DC-1" and installed Active Directory Domain Services.

-Promotion as a Domain Controller: "DC-1" was promoted to a Domain Controller, and a new forest was established with the domain name "mydomain.com."
+"DC-1" was promoted to a Domain Controller, and a new forest was established with the domain name "mydomain.com."

 Restart Remote Desktop: After the promotion, the Remote Desktop connection was restarted.